sauravraghuvanshi/100-Days-of-Azure/README.md

   * This is a semantic code analysis engine that treats code as data
   * It can then find for potential vulneraabilities in the code

-# Facilitate communication and colleborotion:-
+# Sction-5:-Facilitate communication and colleborotion:-

 ## Day-28:-